GeoPyTool/GeoPyTool/docs/3 Installation.md

 #### Windows 8/8.1/10 Users

 On these modern Windows platforms, everything is also extremely easy to use GeoPyTool.
-Just download and unzip the file, then double click on the **RunGeoPython.bat** file, and make sure that you don't delete any file form the unziped folder because they are all required by the program, then you will find the APP available as the following picture shows.
+Just download and unzip the file, then double click on the **Rungeopytool.bat** file, and make sure that you don't delete any file form the unziped folder because they are all required by the program, then you will find the APP available as the following picture shows.

 ![](https://raw.githubusercontent.com/GeoPyTool/GeoPyTool/master/img/RunWin.jpg)